 It is important not only to use reliable equipment that can handle being turned on and never turned off, but also to design multiple backup measures so that the system can handle the failure of individual components without interrupting operations.

 An environment as vital to your operations as a mission critical control center is no place to cut corners.
 These spaces are some of the most important in an organization—they deserve careful planning and thoroughly vetted materials.

 Shortcuts tend to reappear later as issues.
 Often, these issues cost more to resolve than simply doing things the right way in the first place.

-Like with any project, you’ll be happier with the end result when you have a defined understanding of what you want the space to accomplish.
+Like with any project, you’ll be happier with the end result when you have a defined understanding of what you want the space to accomplish from the outset.
 At the beginning of your project – and throughout – it is important to list out the requirements of the space and its overall goals.